-- Hard cheese, butter, sour cream and heavy cream (I recommend grass-fed and organic whenever possible, ideally made from raw milk).
-Approved cheese products include blue cheese, cheddar cheese, goat, feta, Swiss, parmesan and American cheese
+- Hard cheese, butter, sour cream and heavy cream (choose grass-fed and organic whenever possible, ideally made from raw milk).
+Approved cheese products include blue cheese, cheddar cheese, goat, feta, Swiss, Parmesan and American cheese

-- Non-starchy veggies (have low amounts of carbs), such as spinach, cauliflower, Brussels sprouts, green beans, cabbage, cabbage, canned cucumber, tomatoes, Jalapeño peppers, broccoli, bell peppers, lettuce and asparagus
+- Non-starchy veggies, such as spinach, cauliflower, Brussels sprouts, green beans, cabbage, cabbage, canned cucumber, tomatoes, Jalapeño peppers, broccoli, bell peppers, lettuce and asparagus

 - Other sweeter veggies have more carbs but can still be healthy.
 These include tomatoes, zucchini or eggplant, squash, peppers, carrots, etc.